StormCoffeeCat/python-login/README.md

-also it works like shit
+also it doesnt work very well